Christina's Cucina

 Know your source.

 So what is a reader to do?
 Know your source.
 If you’re not going to your favorite blogger’s site that you already know and trust, when you do a search, look at the “about” page.
 There isn’t one?
 Hmmm–that’s the first red flag.
-Many of the scraper sites that steal online content make their page look like a blog, but there is no trace of a human, no way to email or contact.
+Many of the scraper sites that steal online content make their page look like a blog, complete with a photo (usually of a pretty, young woman), but there is no trace of a human, where they are located, no email, or contact form.
 I’d advise you to steer away from all of these pages.

 Does the author have the knowledge/authority/experience to post this recipe?

 Is the recipe for Eton Mess?
 Is the author British?
 Do they explain some British connection in their post that would make their recipe trustworthy?
-For example, I recently posted a recipe for Filipino Lumpia.
+For example, I recently posted a recipe for Filipino lumpia.
 Filipino Lumpia on a Scottish/Italian focused site?
 Here’s the reason you can trust my recipe: my next door neighbor taught me how to make them.
-The recipe is authentic because she is from the Phillipines.
+The recipe is authentic because she is from the Phillipines, and she gave me her permission to share her authentic recipe.

 Homemade Filipino lumpia